 Heartworm tests, treatment, and prevention care for your pet.

-Heartworm prevention, given monthly, is much safer and more affordable than treating dogs with heartworm infections.
+Heartworm prevention, given monthly, is much safer and more affordable than treating dogs with heartworm disease.
 We offer heartworm testing and preventative medication.
 If you adopt a puppy or dog from EVHS, you can purchase a 6-month supply of heartworm prevention at the time of adoption or within 30 days of adoption.